zzzprojects/learn-orm/tutorials/vb-net/database-operations.md

 <img src="images/database-operations-3.png">

-Select the **View Data** option and it will display all the records.
+Select the **View Data** option, and it will display all the records.

 <img src="images/database-operations-4.png">